MongoHQ/orphanage/README.md

 ### `orphans.exec(command, inheritance, [options])`

 You're making an orphan whose life purpose is to do an [`child_process.exec`](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback) command.
-The orphan has only this command, and whatever `inheritance` you leave it which will be present in any events resulting from this orphan in the future.
+The orphan has only this command, and whatever `inheritance` you leave it.
+The inheritance will be present in any events resulting from this orphan in the future.

 Exec method will result in a single `complete` event when the script finishes.